JOHNSON HUT

 Access

-The Johnson River lies on an historic mining/ prospecting route that linked the Wangapeka and Lyell pack tracks.
+The Johnson River lies on a historic mining/ prospecting route that linked the Wangapeka and Lyell pack tracks.
 The original blazed tracks were severely damaged by the 1929 earthquake and never repaired to their original standard.
-By 1979 the track from Piano Creek in the Little Wanganui River over Kiwi Saddle had become overgrown.
-It's unlikely that there has been any official track maintenance since then although some informal marking and cutting has been done from time to time.
-The original trackline is still marked on current Topo maps and while it can be followed in most places, it is generally quicker to make your own route.
+By 1979 the track from the Little Wanganui River over Kiwi Saddle had become overgrown.
+After that there was only the odd bit of minimal marking and cutting done by various individuals over the years.
+The track that is marked on current Topo maps is not an accurate representation of the actual line and downstream of Little Fugel Creek there is little of the original track remaining.
+Fortunately, from there on, travel is generally easy through open beech forest or along the riverbed.

 There is a helipad East of the hut on the grassy clearing near the river.